TanaroSch/pali-gemma-image-analyzer/README.md

    python app.py
    ```

+2. On first startup the model will be downloaded if not existant in the model_cache folder.

-2. Open a web browser and navigate to `http://localhost:5000`.
+3. Open a web browser and navigate to `http://localhost:5000`.

-3. Upload an image by dragging and dropping it onto the page, or by providing an image URL.
+4. Upload an image by dragging and dropping it onto the page, or by providing an image URL.

-4. Enter a prompt or question about the image in the text area.
+5. Enter a prompt or question about the image in the text area.

-5. Click "Analyze" or press Enter to start the analysis.
+6. Click "Analyze" or press Enter to start the analysis.

-6. View the analysis results in real-time as they stream in.
+7. View the analysis results in real-time as they stream in.

-7. Optionally, click "Download Result" to save the analysis as a text file.
+8. Optionally, click "Download Result" to save the analysis as a text file.

 ## Custom Model Path